 So if you’re thinking, Should I have an emergency fund? the answer is almost always going to be yes.
 The next question to tackle is how much to save.

-Personal finance experts often answer the “How much should I have in my emergency fund” question by recommending three to six months’ worth of expenses.
+One common rule of thumb is to have at least three to six months’ worth of expenses in your emergency fund.
 So if your monthly expenses are $3,000, you’d aim to save $9,000 to $18,000 for an emergency fund.
-An emergency fund of that size should in theory be able to get you through an extended financial crisis.
+An emergency fund of that size in a savings account should in theory be able to get you through a financial crisis.

 Whether that amount is too high or too low will depend on several things.
 A few examples of important factors: the types of financial emergencies you’re most likely to encounter, how much you’d be able to cut expenses if you had to, and how quickly you’d be able to replace lost income should the need arise.